Last Updated on December 22, 2021 by Scott Charleboix

-For this post, A Tribute to Star Trek’s The Trouble with Tribbles, I was browsing on Pinterest yesterday and noticed one pin that talked about Trials and Tribble-ations.
+This post, “50+ Colorful pins A Tribute to the Tribbles Star Trek episode” is a Tribute to Star Trek’s The Trouble with Tribbles.
+I was browsing on Pinterest yesterday and noticed one pin that talked about Trials and Tribble-ations.
 The episode (Season Five, episode 6) from Deep Space Nine was produced as a tribute to the thirtieth anniversary of Star Trek.
 I watched the show and was tremendously impressed with how the show integrated three series of Star Trek (Deep Space Nine, Star Trek – The Original Series, and Star Trek – The Next Generation) into one episode.

 Summary: Human merchant Darvin uses a Bajoran Orb to transport the Defiant back in time to the era of James T Kirk and the original starship Enterprise.
 The DS9 officers must infiltrate the Enterprise and space station K7 to stop Darvin from assassinating Kirk, and at the same time must prevent the timeline from being altered.

 I’ve put all of the pictures that depicted integrating Deep Space Nine into The Trouble with Tribbles in a Gallery for you to see.
 Then I elaborated below on a few of the pictures.

 If you like this post, please be sure to check out my most popular post with more than 11,000 Social Shares – Star Trek The Original Series List in Order